Blonde Bombshell Charlotte McKinney Flaunts Her Famous Curves In Skintight Ribbed Yoga Pants

 In the first picture, Charlotte donned a pair of ribbed passion fruit colored yoga pants.
 They are high waisted to show off her fantastic hourglass figure.
 Exposing her toned midriff, Charlotte completed the look with a sports bra in the same color and ribbed material.

-Her hair is up in bun so messy that it looked like she has just stepped out of an intense workout.
-She has no accessories, but does have a dusty pink lip color that matches the set.
+Her hair is up in a bun so messy that it looked like she has just stepped out of an intense workout.
+She has no accessories but does have a dusty pink lip color that matches the set.

 In the first picture, Charlotte leans against a wall in a pose that makes sure to show off the curve of perky posterior, as well as the arch of her lower back.
 A jump rope rests around her shoulders.